poradrian/Pas/README.md

 ## About

-This is my first project in React, a simple task tracker.
+This is my first project in React, a simple task manager that I use whenever I have to sketch the steps for developing a project.
+Recommended to be opened with Chrome or Edge.

 ## Features